priyakkumar/django-calaccess-raw-data/README.md

 Download, extract and load the [CAL-ACCESS](http://www.sos.ca.gov/prd/cal-access/) campaign finance and lobbying activity database.

-Currently tied to MySQL just to get it in and look at it.
-Need to figure out how to leverage CSVKit and shoehorn it into Django.

-* cal_access_testing.sql -- MySQL dump of the table schemas.

-* env_settings.py.example -- set-up your local settings here and save as env_settings.py.

-* clean_data.py -- quoting of fields was a problem with the data before they moved to TSV from CSV format.
-This fixed that as well as NULL bytes in the data.
-It would be great to get taking care of encoding, date conversions and the rest right here.

-* load_cut.py -- uses LOAD DATA INFILE to quickly suck in the data and make some lookup tables.

-* check_load.py -- make sure rows imported matches the number of lines in the csv file.

 ## Requirements
 - Python 2.7
 - MySQL 5.5